una/una.github.io/_posts/2014-11-18-open-source-design.md

 <a class="quote twitter-share left">Designers often feel undervalued for their craft and therefore have a knee-jerk reaction when asked to do "free work." </a>

-Because of the ignorant and prevelant public opinion that design is superfluous and subjective, designers need to defend their value to clients.
-With development it's simple: it either works or it doesn't (okay, okay it's definitely not that simple, there are a ton of factors that go into how efficiently it works), but for designers, it can come down to tastes or a clients' daughter's "favorite color."
+Because of the ignorant and prevalent public opinion that design is superfluous and subjective, designers need to defend their value to clients.
+With development it's simple: it either works or it doesn't (okay, okay it's definitely not that simple, there are a ton of factors that go into how efficiently it works), but for designers, it can come down to tastes or a clients' child's "favorite color."
 Designers often feel undervalued for their craft and therefore have a knee-jerk reaction when asked to do "free work."

 Since so many beginner designers feel forced into free or low-paying work to start out, students in art school are often taught about how to defend their value.
 Well, this is all important and good, but it's a mentality that creates a division.
-Developers simply don't face this problem.
+This is not a problem often faced by developers.

 ### The Intimidation Barrier

 Designers and developers are often going about solving the same goals, but with different tool sets.
-And the tools that developers use for open source can be really intimidating at first, especially when you don't know what you're doing.
+And the tools that developers use for open source can be really intimidating at first.
 There are a [lot of designers](http://designopensrc.com) who would love to help but are afraid of "breaking something" in the process, and simply don't know where to get started.
-And telling these designers to just go "read the documentation," as though it is obvious and simple, further isolates desigenrs (or even just beinner developers) by creating a feeling of inferiority, even if that wasn't the intention.
-Alternatively, developers could get lost in all of Photoshop's buttons and options &mdash; what is this GUI craziness?
+Telling these designers to just go "read the documentation," as though it is obvious and simple, further isolates them by creating an environment of inferiority (even if that wasn't the intention at all).
+Alternatively, developers could get lost in all of Photoshop's buttons and options &mdash; thinking &mdash; what is this GUI craziness?

 <a class="twitter-share quote right">Designers and developers are often going about solving the same goals, but with different tool sets.</a>